ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ### **Has**

-To check that there is replacement by specified system identifier or sc-address of sc-variable of sc-template, use the method `Has`.
+To check that there is replacement by specified system identifier or sc-address of sc-variable of sc-template use the method `Has`.

 ```cpp